 If they are losing their coats, please schedule a phone call with me and we can brainstorm to see where you might be able to help them.
 Once nutrition has been ruled out, the likely cause of blown coats is stress, whether physiological or emotional.
 [4,5]

 A lot of breeders don’t understand the caloric requirements of a nursing mom.
 During the last trimester of pregnancy, her caloric needs are 2-3 times her normal caloric needs.
 During nursing her caloric needs can be as much as six times her normal caloric needs, depending on her litter size and metabolism.
-And why should we know—for some reason this is something I never see talked about and very few vets have substantive conversations with us about this.
-So let’s go over it now.

 This is going to get a little math-y and just a little technical.
 I think it’s better if we can understand a little of the why before we learn the how—that allows us to make better decisions, troubleshoot if something isn’t perfect (and it never is), and make smarter changes and adjustments when we need to (and we always need to).
 I’ll give you a table at the end as a reference, and if you need to you can scroll down to that, but you will be a better breeder and serve your moms and puppies better if you understand even a little bit of this.

 So whenever we are looking at the energy (calorie) requirements of a dog, we always start with something called “Resting Energy Requirement,” abbreviated as RER.
 That’s the basic rate at which your dog burns energy while doing absolutely nothing (resting).
 This includes basic functions, like breathing, basic brain functions, and heart functions.
 It’s the minimum calories your dog requires to stay alive at complete rest, with no other factors considered.
 It’s also known as basic metabolic rate.